Learning Context-Dependent Choice Functions: Acknowledgements

 This work is part of the Collaborative Research Center ``On-the-Fly Computing'' at Paderborn University, which is supported by the German Research Foundation (DFG).
-Calculations leading to the results presented here were performed on resources provided by the Paderborn Center for Parallel Computing. }{ }
+Experiments were performed on resources provided by the Paderborn Center for Parallel Computing.